The Explosives Used in Mining

-The Industrial Revolution carried new discoveries in explosives and initiation technologies.
-A specialization principle, therefore, operates between military and civil application of explosives, thanks to new products economics, versatility, strength, precision or capability to be stored for long periods of time without significant deterioration.
+The Industrial Revolution carried discoveries in explosives and initiation technologies.
+A specialization principle, therefore, operates between the military and civil application of explosives thanks to new products economics, versatility, strength, precision or capability to be stored for long periods without significant deterioration.

 Nevertheless, military-like shaped charges are sometimes used in the demolition of building and structures and ANFO’s characteristics (ANFO is an acronym for Ammonium Nitrate Fuel Oil mixture), though originally developed for use in mining, are also appreciated by the army.

 Explosives are chemicals, and as such, they bring reactions.
 Two different kinds of reactions (deflagration and detonation) allow distinguishing between the high and low explosives.

 The so-called "low-order explosives" or "low explosives," such as Black Powder, tend to generate a large number of gasses and burn at subsonic speeds.
 This reaction is called deflagration.
 Low explosives do not generate shock waves.

 Propellant for gun bullet or rockets, fireworks, and special effects are the most common applications for low explosives.
 But even though high explosives are safer, low explosives are still in use today in some countries for mining applications, basically for cost reasons.
 In the US, Black Powder for civil use is outlawed since 1966.